PrestaShop SEO Friendly URLs – Benefits of Using Slugs in URLs

 Now, if you can see the earlier URL is unable to communicate the basic information about the post, whereas the second URL clarifies the category and along with the post title.

-While applying the concept to online stores, we can deduce that a slug modified URL can easily communicate the category and product name.
+While applying the concept to online stores, we can deduce that a slug-modified URL can easily communicate the category and product name.
 PrestaShop is the best example of it, where URLs can be customized for better user visibility.
+You can easily do this using our Friendly URL Module Pretty URL.

 The Benefits of Using Slugs